lattas/Apriori/README.md

 ##Apriori
-A python script that implements Agrawal's and Srikan's [A Priori](https://en.wikipedia.org/wiki/Apriori_algorithm) Algorithm for frequent item set mining and association rule learning over transactional databases.
+A python script that implements Agrawal's and Srikant's [A Priori](https://en.wikipedia.org/wiki/Apriori_algorithm) Algorithm for frequent item set mining and association rule learning over transactional databases.
 Input is given in CSV type files with the following format:
 ```
 item_11, item_12, ..., item_1n
 item_21, item_22, ..., item_2n